godotengine/godot-website/collections/_article/meet-nodes-godot-event-paris.md

 The deadline for applications is **Monday 17 April**, so don't wait too long :)

-The Mozilla Space is fully equiped with everything we could likely wish for, including a video projector, audio setup, recording and streaming setup.
+The Mozilla Space is fully equipped with everything we could likely wish for, including a video projector, audio setup, recording and streaming setup.
 If you would have more specific needs though, feel free to tell us about it and we will see what is possible.

 Looking forward to interesting talk proposals!